 Flawed communication or lack of it is one of the biggest challenges along with other issues that hamper the proper marketing-sales alignment.
-Thus, before implementing an automation, here are few practices to implement proper marketing-sales alignment.
+Thus, before implementing automation, here are a few practices to implement the proper marketing-sales alignment.

 1. Make it a point to meet regularly and Collaborate

 As pointed out, communication is the biggest hurdle for marketing-sales alignment.
 Hence, meeting regularly can help in breaking the wall between sales and marketing.
 While sales require resources, brand awareness, and lead nurturing details, marketing will benefit in knowing the sales content used, what sales-specific campaigns are required, what kind of leads are salespeople looking for, etc. In short, both teams must be clear about each others’ goals and ideas.